Equilibrium stresses and rigidity for infinite tensegrities and frameworks: Prestress stability, second order rigidity and continuous rigidity

 where $(\beta_k)$ is a bounded sequence and where $z$ is the ``parallel motion" infinitesimal flex whose velocities are zero on the lower joints of the square subframeworks and equal to $(1,0)$ on the upper joints.
 The positivity and finiteness of $E_\omega(u)$ follow as in Example \ref{e:CRbutnotIR_Labelled} since the resulting series are absolutely convergent. \end{example}

 \begin{example} Let $(G,p)$ be the lacunary linear framework in $\bR^2$ with bars corresponding to the intervals $ \dots , [-7,-3],[-3,-1],[-1,0], [0,1],[1,3],[3,7], \dots .$

 Evidently $(G,p)$ is not BSR.
 Let $\omega$ be the summable equilibrium stress with $\omega_e = \frac{1}{2^k}$ if the bar for edge $e$ has length $2^k$.
 Every equilibrium stress is in fact a scalar multiple of $\omega$.
 Note that for any uniformly bounded infinitesimal flex $u$ (or indeed any bounded velocity field) the quantity $E_\omega(u)$ is finite.
-On the other hand $E_\omega(p)$ is not finite and so $(G,p)$ is not BPS. \end{example}
+On the other hand $E_\omega(p)$ is not finite and $(G,p)$ has unbounded bar lengths. \end{example}